jthorniley/junctions/docs/02-network.md

-The edges in this graph come in two forms - either a _lane_ that corresponds to the lanes modelled in our existing junction primitives, or a _join_ (white line in the figure) which is a connector between two lanes.
-A join always starts at a lane end vertex and ends at a lane start vertex.
+The edges in this graph come in two forms - either a _lane_ that corresponds to the lanes modelled in our existing junction primitives, or a _connector_ (white line in the figure) between two lanes.
+A connector starts at a lane end vertex and ends at a lane start vertex.

 ## Representing the graph in Python